Ipswich–Ely line: Early history

 The Eastern Union Railway (EUR) had built a line from to and a number of directors from the EUR formed a new company, the Ipswich and Bury Railway, chaired by John Chevallier Cobbold to build a line from Ipswich to which was known as the "Bury extension".
 The Ipswich and Bury St. Edmunds Railway Act 1845 (8 & 9 Vict. c. xcvii) was granted royal assent on 21 July 1845 and the first train ran on 26 November 1846.
 The stations at Bramford, Claydon, Needham, Stowmarket, Haughley Road, Elmswell and Thurston all opened on this date.
 Bury St Edmunds was served by a temporary station east of the current site, with the main station opening in November 1847.

-The Ipswich and Bury Railway was formally merged with the Eastern Union Railway on 9 July 1847.
+The Ipswich and Bury Railway was formally merged with the Eastern Union Railway on 9 July 1847 by the Eastern Union Railway Act 1847 (10 & 11 Vict. c. clxxiv).

-The Newmarket Railway was built by the Newmarket and Chesterford Railway with the first section from Newmarket to meet the West Anglia Main Line at Great Chesterford opened in 1848.
+The first section of the Newmarket Railway from Newmarket to meet the West Anglia Main Line at Great Chesterford opened in 1848.
 The intermediate stations at and opened at this time.

 In addition to the new line from Chesterford, the Newmarket Railway started constructing a line from Cambridge to Newmarket.
 The original route diverged from the main platform at Cambridge on a sharp curve and was the cause of operational difficulties for many years.

 In July 1849 the Eastern Union Railway's extension to Norwich opened and a new station called Haughley was opened located just east of the junction.
 Haughley Road closed the same week.

 The Newmarket Railway then intended building extensions through to Bury St Edmunds, Ely and Thetford and an act of Parliament, the Newmarket and Chesterford Railway (Bury Extension and Ely Branch) Act 1847 (10 & 11 Vict. c. xii), gave approval for this.
 The Eastern Counties Railway (ECR), who ran the competing (and longer) route via Cambridge, Ely and Thetford, opposed this fearing a loss of Norwich traffic to this more direct route.
 The ECR also operated the London Liverpool Street to Cambridge route at this time and were in a position to make things difficult for the Newmarket Railway which ceased operations in June 1850.